 - when the last increase was

 - any work you have done to the premises

 The Tribunal will not consider your income or whether you can afford the increase.

 Preparing an excessive rent case

-- Look at similar properties in your area (at least 3), take photos, and gather evidence of the rent for the properties (through real estate agent listings or statutory declarations from current tenants – newspaper clippings are not enough).
+- Look at similar properties in your area (at least 3), take photos, and gather evidence of the rent for the properties (through real estate agent listings or statutory declarations from current tenants – advertised listings may not be enough).

-- Refer to the latest Rent and Sales Report from the Housing NSW website (www.housing.nsw.gov.au), which has the average rents in every local government area in NSW.
+- Refer to the latest Rent and Sales Report on the DCJ Housing website (facs.nsw.gov.au/resources/statistics/rent-and-sales), which has the average rents in every local government area in NSW.

 - Make a list of repairs done by the landlord (if any).

 - Make a list of all rent increases since you lived at the premises.